dboybash/moby-dick/README.md

 Program Notes:
 Below are the steps to successfully run the TopOneHundredWords class:
-1. copy "stop-words.txt to the src directory.
+1. download "MobyDickTxt.java", "StopWords.java", "TopOneHundredWords.java", "WordCount.java" to org.wordcount package in src directory.
+2. download "MobyDickTxtTests.java", "StopWordsTests.java", and "WordCountTest.java" to org.wordcount package in a test directory.
-2. copy "mobydick.txt to the src directory.
+3. copy "stop-words.txt" and "mobydick.txt" to the src directory.
-3. run TopOneHundredWords.java file.
+4. run TopOneHundredWords.java file.

+*DISCLAIMER - this is my first attempt at uploading a project to GitHub using Intellij's standard .gitignore file.
+If any files are needed, please send me a message.